easegress-io/easegress/doc/cookbook/api_aggregator.md

 * Closing connection 0
 ```

-* We can see an `X-Eg-Aggregator: failed-in-pipeline-demo` header in response, that's the first met failure pipeline of this aggregator.
+* We can see an `X-Eg-Aggregator: failed-in-pipeline-demo` header in the response, that's the first met failure pipeline of this aggregator.

 * In some scenarios, we want this aggregator to return the successful execution pipelines' result.
 We can achieve this purpose by the steps below